Skip to main content

 • Improve water retention in sandy soils

-In 2022, Kuwait alone imported 192 metric tonnes of Indian cow dung for its organic farming initiatives.
-The average international price? ₹30–₹50 per kilogram.
+In 2022 alone, Kuwait imported 192 metric tonnes of Indian cow dung for use in its organic farming programs, with the price of cow dung ranging from ₹30–₹50 per kilogram internationally.

 🇮🇳 Why India Leads the Global Cow Dung Export Market